A method for preparation of frozen sections

 millimeters of the section passes the knife there will be some degree of

 curling of the section.
-As the curl begins, the brush in motion will catch
+As the curl begins, the brush in motion gently

 the edge of the tissue and change to a horizontal motion toward you